MohammadSadeghSalehi/ISGD/README.md

 - Learning data-adaptive regularizers
 - Hyperparameter optimization
-- Optimizing forward operators for imaging applications (denoising, deblurring)
+- Optimizing forward operators for imaging applications (MRI)

 ### **Key highlights of our approach:**
 ✅ Inexact stochastic hypergradients for improved efficiency
-✅ Strongly convex lower-level with a nonconvex upper-level sum-of-functions
-✅ Theoretical convergence guarantees
+✅ Theoretical connection to the state-of-the-art analysis of biased SGD ✅ Theoretical convergence guarantees
 ✅ Faster training and better generalization than deterministic bilevel methods